-Thankfully, a missing Index file is easy to fix.
-While you’ll still want to avoid unexpected shut downs whenever possible, here’s how to repair GoPro MP4 files.
+Thankfully, a missing index file is easy to fix.
+While you’ll still want to avoid unexpected shutdowns whenever possible, here’s how to repair GoPro MP4 files.

-Method 1: Look for the SOS signal.
+Solution 1: Look for the SOS signal

 GoPro has a built-in failsafe to help correct these corrupt files.
 If you are having trouble opening the file on your computer, put the micro SD card back into the GoPro and power it up.

 Pressing any button will then tell the GoPro to try to correct the file — in other words, the GoPro will finish the indexing process that was interrupted.

 The GoPro SOS method is a simple way to repair GoPro files, but it’s very limited.
 Once you run through the SOS, you can’t run it again.
 And since there’s no way to bring it up on the screen, you can only use it if the GoPro itself detects the corrupted file.

-The SOS method is also limited to correcting a missing index, when there are a few other issues that could potentially create problems.
+The SOS method is also limited to correcting a missing index when there are a few other issues that could potentially create problems.

 When the GoPro SOS fails, what then?

-Method 2: Repair with software
+Solution 2: Repair with software

-There are a number of different file repair software programs that are good; Stellar Video Repair is a favorite because, frankly, it’s simple to use.
-You can also download a trial version to see if the program will work for your corrupted file before you spend anything.
+There are a number of different video repair software that are good.
+For example, Stellar Video Repair is a favorite because, frankly, it’s simple to use.
+You can also get a trial version to see if the program will work for your corrupted file before you spend anything.

 If the file can be fixed, you’ll see a preview of the results.
 From there, you can download the new, repaired file.

-Tips For Preventing Corrupt GoPro Files
+Tips for Preventing Corrupt GoPro Files

 While many corrupt MP4 files can be repaired, prevention can save you some time and a few headaches.
 If you frequently encounter corrupt GoPro files, you’ll want to try some of these tips.

-- Avoid running the GoPro with a low battery sign—running out of juice during a recording could cause the video to have issues.
+3. Avoid running the GoPro with a low battery sign—running out of juice during a recording could cause the video to have issues.
 Bring a backup battery along to use when the first one is getting low.

-- Always properly eject your GoPro or the SD card form your computer.
-If you pull the card or USB cord out while files are being transferred, you run the risk of corrupting the file.
+4. Always properly eject your GoPro or the SD card from your computer.
+If you pull the cord or USB cord out while files are being transferred, you run the risk of corrupting the file.

 7. Use a cotton swab or old toothbrush with some rubbing alcohol to clean the metal contacts on the card, and gently dust out the inside of the SD card slot with a can of compressed air.